David-Else/fedora-ultimate-setup-script/README.md

+# This project has been superseded by https://github.com/David-Else/developer-workstation-setup-script !

+I have totally re-written and improved everything.
+I think it is different enough to warrant a new repository.

+If you have any feedback or questions please head over to https://github.com/David-Else/developer-workstation-setup-script/discussions

 # Fedora and Centos Ultimate Setup Scripts v5.1 (Jan 2021)

 **Welcome to your new ultimate desktop!** You can now choose between long term support with Centos and cutting edge features with Fedora.
 Run these scripts after a fresh install of your favorite OS.
 You can re-create the same set of applications and settings across both distributions.